Voidlighter/nixos-wsl/README.md

 > Just as an update, on step 6, search for "Unauthorized client refused".
 There should be 2 instances, apply the fix to the second search result.
 The variable name changes in different versions, apparently (for me it was `ve`).

+Except when trying to fix it I was about to do step 5 when suddenly it worked.
+Though, I had gone through all the steps before to get it to work the first time.
+It broke when I updated VSCodium.
+Shouldn't have done that apparently.